 The DBT Process

-DBT is typically provided in group or individual therapy sessions.
+Dialectical Behavior Therapy is typically provided in group or individual therapy sessions.
 During group sessions, people learn about the principles of DBT and how to apply them to their own lives.
 Individual sessions are focused on helping people work through specific issues that they are struggling with.

 DBT usually lasts for about six months, although some people may need to continue treatment for a longer period of time.
 Treatment is typically provided on an outpatient basis, which means that people can continue to live at home and go to work or school while receiving treatment.